 - B.A.
 1974, St. Peter's College

 - Late Antiquity and the Early Medieval Period, Classical Tradition in the Renaissance

 Daniel Nodes is Professor of Classics.
-He served as Classics Department Chair from 2012 to 20155.
-Before coming to Baylor he was the founding Chair of Classics and Early Christian Literature in Ave Maria University, Florida, and he has been Chair of Classics in Franciscan University of Steubenville, and director of graduate liberal studies in Hamline University, St. Paul, MN.
+He served as Classics Department Chair from 2012 to 2015.
+Before coming to Baylor he was the founding Chair of Classics and Early Christian Literature in Ave Maria University, FL, and he has been Chair of Classics in Franciscan University of Steubenville, OH, and director of Graduate Liberal Studies in Hamline University, St. Paul, MN.
 Dr. Nodes has been a research fellow of the National Endowment for the Humanities and has been awarded research grants from American Council of Learned Societies, UCLA, St. Louis University, and the Andrew W. Mellon Foundation.

 Dr. Nodes’s publications address intersections of classical literary culture and Christian doctrine over a broad spectrum of literary genres and historical periods from late antiquity through the Renaissance.

 - John Colet’s Commentary on the Ecclesiastical Hierarchy of Dionysius (with Daniel Lochman).
 Leiden: E.J.
 Brill.
 2013.

-- Commentary on the Sentences of Petrus Lombardus 'ad mentem Platonis' by Giles of Viterbo, 1469-1532 (Brill, 2010), the first critical edition of this text
+- Commentary on the Sentences of Petrus Lombardus ‘ad mentem Platonis’ by Giles of Viterbo, 1469-1532.
+Leiden: E.J.
+Brill.
+2010.
+The first critical edition of this text.

-- Doctrine and Exegesis in Latin Biblical Poetry (Leeds, 1993)
+- Doctrine and Exegesis in Latin Biblical Poetry.
+Leeds: Cairns.
+1993.